btcpayserver/btcpayserver-doc/FAQ/FAQ-Stores.md

 If the customer pays the invoice, but it fails to get the defined number of confirmations within the set period, it is marked as "invalid."
 The merchant can then decide whether to accept the invoice afterward manually or decline it and require additional payment from the customer.
 This is an additional protection mechanism against the volatility.

 ## Consider the invoice confirmed when the payment transaction
 The invoice is considered "paid," as soon as it's visible on the blockchain.
-When the invoice reaches the defined number of confirmations, it itis considered "confirmed/completed."
+When the invoice reaches the defined number of confirmations, it is considered "confirmed/completed."
 Here you set the minimum amount of confirmations after which the invoice gets the "confirmed/completed" status.

 ## Consider the invoice paid even if the paid amount is ... % less than expected
 In a situation where a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small amount of fee.
 This means that such invoice is not considered fully completed.
 The invoice gets status "paid partially."
 If a merchant wants to accept underpaid invoices, you can set the percentage rate here.